CharlieThao347/Gymbuddy/README.md

 Find a Gym Buddy: Match with others based on gym location.

-Messaging: Search for users to add to your chat list and start a 1-on-1 conversation with them.
+Messaging: Search for users to add to your chat list and start a private chat with them.

 BMI Calculator: Estimate body mass index.